What to Do About Those Old Pipes in Your House

 Over the years, plumbing codes have changed, which means pipes installed in older homes may not be up to local and national building codes.
 Age is associated with more than the useful life of your plumbing.
 Materials used years ago may not be safe today.

 For example, galvanized pipes installed in homes between 1880 and 1960 contained lead and other harmful substances.
-If they were connected to lead plumbing, the danger increases.
+If they are connected to lead plumbing, the danger increases.

 Aside from health concerns, galvanized pipes are prone to corrosion and rust, which usually result in low water pressure, uneven water distribution, rusty-looking water, and leaks.